Christ of Lost and Found

-Needing a change to excite my passions about faith, a glimmer of hope appeared while in high school social studies (or world history).
-We learned about the Moors, Black Muslims of Northern Africa and their worship of Allah.
-Immediately, I decided that Allah did exist and I would learn as much about Him as possible.
+Needing a change to excite my passions for faith, a glimmer of hope appeared while in high school social studies (or world history).
+We learned about the Moors, Black Muslims of Northern Africa, and their worship of Allah.
+Immediately, I decided that Allah did exist, and I would learn as much about Him as possible.

 This article is about a journey, a brief look into how by losing Christ, I found Him in a most unlikely place just by being open to the possibility that He was someone I could seek.

-Find Him started by learning of Islam.
-The Nation of Islam was what I could find on the internet at the school library.
+Finding Him started by learning about Islam.
+The Nation of Islam consisted of what I could find on the internet at the school library, not much in the 1990s.
 My interest had to have been skin-deep seeing that I loved the clothing these people wore--desiring to wear those smart outfits too!
 I decided to become a Muslim and learn about Malcolm X and the lot.

 Doubting the doubts I had about God, I searched Him out in another faith.

 We occasionally allow ourselves to become paralyzed by the things that cause us to pause in life.
 Because I did not want to remain trapped in the quagmire of disbelief, I struck out to find religion again.
 For me, Islam was safe from the deception of shady clergymen and miraculous virgin births, right?
 Wouldn't you know that Muslims believe in the Virgin Birth too!

 God has a way of leading us to the truths that we need to know at the moment we need to know them so that we can get closer to the truths that lead us to Him.